Joseph7e/MDIBL-T3-WGS-Comparative/README.md

 ## What we will be doing

 We will be using **Orthofinder** for our main comparative genomic analysis.
-The manual is great and documents how it works very well.
-To run the program we will need some genomes to compare, specifically we will need proteins files.
+The manual is very detailed so take some time to readit.
+To run the program we will need some genomes to compare.

 Orhtofinder Manual: https://github.com/davidemms/OrthoFinder